sgraham/sgraham.github.io/_posts/2013-07-21-suppress-terminate-batch-job.markdown

 then does the appropriate batch terminating if `PromptUser` returns `1`.

 The tricky part is that those functions are purely internal implementation functions and aren't imported or exported.
-But (helpfully
+But {helpfully
-| awesomely | regrettably), Microsoft publishes PDBs for many Windows
+| awesomely | regrettably}, Microsoft publishes PDBs for many Windows
 system binaries, and an [API for downloading and interpreting](http://msdn.microsoft.com/en-us/library/windows/desktop/ms679294.aspx) those symbols.

-With that in hand, it's a relatively straightforward matter of using DbgHelp to find the location of `CtrlCAbort` in cmd (we're already injected into the process), and then finding the callsite that matches the call to `PromptUser`, and patching it to emulate `PromptUser` having returned `1`.
-The callsite is quite distinctive because of the pushing of the message id, so given the start address of the function there's little likelihood of a false positive.
+With that in hand, it's a relatively straightforward matter of using DbgHelp to find the location of `CtrlCAbort` in cmd (we're already injected into the process), and then finding the call site that matches the call to `PromptUser`, and patching it to emulate `PromptUser` having returned `1`.
+The call site is quite distinctive because of the pushing of the message id, so given the start address of the function there's little likelihood of a false positive.